Jenselme/legadilo/README.md

 - `.decontainer/`, `.idea/`, `.vscode/` and `.editorconfig` are editors configuration.
 - `.eslintrc.json`, `prettierrc.json` and `.stylelintrc.json` contains the JS/CSS linters and formatters configurations.
 - `pyproject.toml` defines the Python dependencies and is used to configure Python linting tools.
-- `poetry.lock` and `package-lock.json` are used to lock the dependencies.
+- `uv.lock` and `package-lock.json` are used to lock the dependencies.

 ### Basic Commands

 All these commands must be run at the root of the project!

-- Run the server: `python manage.py runserver`
+- Run the server: `uv run python manage.py runserver`
-- Create migrations files after updating models: `python manage.py makemigrations`
+- Create migrations files after updating models: `uv run python manage.py makemigrations`
-- Apply migrations: `python manage.py migrate`
+- Apply migrations: `uv run python manage.py migrate`
-- Create a _superuser_: `python manage.py createsuperuser`
+- Create a _superuser_: `uv run python manage.py createsuperuser`

 ### Email Server